IntiEs71/portfolio-site/README.md

-# Resume-Site
+# portfolio-site

-This project incorporates HTML and CSS to create a website that serves as a personal resume.
+This project incorporates JavaScript, HTML, and CSS to create a website that serves as a personal resume.